datacite/schema-docs/docs/properties/recommended_optional/property_distribution.rst

 The use of this property indicates directly downloadable distributions.
 Every distribution should represent the same resource in its entirety.
 It should NOT be used to describe collections.

-Collections of files should be either using an archive format or a bagit folder structure.
+Collections of files should be either using an archive format or a BagIt folder structure.
 See :doc:`/guidance/distribution` for recommendations.

 *Sub-properties:*